Yuan Bingyan

-Yuan Bingyan (袁冰妍 (Yuán Bīngyán); born in Shanghai on January 17, 1992) is a film and television actress in Mainland China graduated from Shanghai Theater Academy.
+Yuan Bingyan (袁冰妍 (Yuán Bīngyán); born in Shanghai on January 17, 1992) is a film and television actress in Mainland China who graduated from Shanghai Theater Academy.
 At the age of six, she began to learn Guzheng and then dance at the Shanghai Dance School.
 After being spotted by her dance teacher, she joined the Shanghai Oriental Friends Art Troupe.
 In 2020, she won widespread attention by playing the heroine Chu Xuanji in the fairy tale drama Love and Redemption.
 In April 2022, "Good Wishes" was broadcast on the IQIYI platform.
 After the broadcast, the popularity of "Good Wishes" reached 8247 on iQiyi.
 As of June, it is the fifth highest heat value in this station.

 Early experiences

 In 2010, Yuan Bingyan was admitted to the performance department and choreography department of Shanghai Theater Academy with more than one score.
 In the end, she chose the performance department and became the only Shanghai girl in the class.
 During her college years, Yuan Bingyan won the second prize of Shanghai Theater Academy's comprehensive scholarship for the 2010-2011 academic year and the third prize of the Shanghai Theater Academy's comprehensive scholarship for the 2011-2012 academic year.